 I prefer my student attend a different school than what is on file as the home school for my address.
 How do I switch my child to a different school?

-Peoria Public Schools offers three CHOICE programs.
-1) NCLB Choice (Federal Mandate based on school performance), 2) District Choice, and 3) Boundary Waivers.
+Peoria Public Schools offers two CHOICE programs.
+1) District Choice and 2) Boundary Waivers.
 For more information on each program, visit http://www.psd150.org/choice

 I have a question regarding bus transportation.
 Who should I contact?

 We appreciate all input from our community.
 We're always looking at ways to improve safety, efficiency, and customer service.
 We also appreciate when a community member wishes to extend a compliment to any member of our staff.
 Our school bus drivers, monitors, and maintenance personnel work hard to assure your students arrive to school safely and on time.
 We encourage our community to contact the department at: (309) 693-4418.
 Your child's route is assigned to a regional manager that oversee a group of routes within the District.
 When contacting the department, you should be directed to the route's regional manager, if he or she is available.
 For other F.A.Q in the Transportation Department, click here.